The gums swell and bleed, the breath smells bad, and teeth become loose.

-More severe periodontitis occurs in people who are susceptible to a more serious infection of periodontal tissue (tissue surrounding the teeth) than occurs in simple gum inflammation ( gingivitis Gingivitis Gingivitis is a mild form of periodontal disease characterized by inflammation of the gums (gingivae).
+More severe periodontitis occurs in people who are susceptible to a more serious infection of periodontal tissue (tissue surrounding the teeth) than occurs in simple gum inflammation (gingivitis Gingivitis Gingivitis is a mild form of periodontal disease characterized by inflammation of the gums (gingivae).
 Gingivitis results most often from inadequate brushing and flossing but may result from... read more ).
 Many diseases and disorders, including diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more (especially type 1), Down syndrome Down Syndrome (Trisomy 21) Down syndrome is a chromosome disorder caused by an extra chromosome 21 that results in intellectual disability and physical abnormalities.
-Down syndrome is caused by an extra chromosome 21... read more , Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , leukopenia, and AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , can predispose a person to periodontitis.
+Down syndrome is caused by an extra chromosome 21... read more , Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , leukopenia, and AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , can predispose a person to periodontitis.
 In people with AIDS, periodontitis progresses quickly.
 Smoking, vitamin C deficiency Vitamin C Deficiency In countries with low rates of food insecurity, vitamin C deficiency can occur from a diet low in vitamin C, but severe deficiency (causing scurvy) is uncommon.
-Not eating enough fresh fruits and vegetables can cause... read more (scurvy), and emotional distress also are risk factors for periodontitis.
+Not eating enough fresh fruits... read more (scurvy), and emotional distress also are risk factors for periodontitis.

 Periodontitis can affect people of any age, including young children.
 Some people have severe gingivitis for many years without developing periodontitis.
 Others may develop periodontitis, especially at early ages (20 to 30 years old), without first having significant gingivitis.